mdn/content/files/en-us/learn/javascript/first_steps/strings/index.md

 You might expect this to return an error, but it works just fine.
 How numbers should be displayed as strings is fairly well-defined, so the browser automatically converts the number to a string and concatenates the two strings.

-If you have a numeric variable that you want to convert to a string but not change otherwise, or a string variable that you want to convert to a number but not change otherwise, you can use the following two constructs:
+If you have a numeric variable that you want to convert to a string, or a string variable that you want to convert to a number, you can use the following two constructs:

 - The {{jsxref("Number/Number", "Number()")}} function converts anything passed to it into a number, if it can.
 Try the following: